tundejamestjay/Data-Analytics-Portfolio/README.md

 Hello!
 I’m Tunde James, a Data Analyst with proven expertise in Excel, Power BI, and Data Visualization.
 I’m passionate about transforming complex datasets into clear, actionable insights that support informed business and management decisions.

 ## SKILLS
-As a Data Analyst, I exctract, transform and visualize complex data, turning them into actionable insights for informed Decision making.
+As a Data Analyst, I exctract, transform and visualize complex data, turning them into actionable insights.

 ### Data Visualization Samples ![Image](DASHBOARD SAMPLES.png)